Zoonosis Control Program

-We commit through personal and programmatic excellence to inform citizens about zoonotic diseases and animal control issues through education, disease surveillance and epidemiologic investigations.
-Our combined team effort will contribute to DSHS’ overall objective of promoting and protecting the health and well being of citizens in the State of Texas.
+We commit through personal and programmatic excellence to inform constituents about zoonotic diseases and animal control issues through education, disease surveillance, and epidemiologic investigations.
+Our combined team effort will contribute to DSHS’ overall objective of promoting and protecting the health and well-being of citizens in the State of Texas.

-- Educate medical professionals (human and veterinary), media, government officials, and general public via telephone consultations, quarterly summaries, emails, and speaking engagements.
+- Educate medical professionals (human and veterinary), media, government officials, and the public via telephone consultations, quarterly summaries, emails, and speaking engagements.

 - Provide consultation on updating local animal control ordinances.